A Basic Logger

 The logging core takes log records from the loggers, evaluates their attributes and begins to filter them.
 Examples of global filtering would include severity based filtering, or muting certain channels.
 Each record that survived the first filtering phase is filtered again, this time on a per-sink basis.
 Some attributes are only ever attached after filtering and can thus not be used while filtering.

 So what exactly are sinks?
 Sinks take log records and store them somewhere.
-They might save them to a file, print them to cout
+They might save them to a file, print them to cout, send them over the

 network to ElasticSearch or just plain do nothing.
 Sinks can be formatting sinks.
 Formatting is the process of transforming a log record to